useidel/check_letsencrypt/README.md

 # check_letsencrypt

 A very simply Nagios/Icinga plugin for a basic check if a lets encrypt certificate is about to expire.
-The required input is the Common Name (CN) used for the certificate.
+The required input is the Common Name (CN) used for the certificate and how you want to perform the check.

 This plugin can check a local file using the default file system structure.
+In that case make sure the the user executing this plugin has read access to the certificate file - either directly or via sudo.
 But it can also look up the information in the internet.
-In that case the tool curl is neede.
+In that case you it is the tool curl that you need instead local access to something.
-For some math actions you need to have bc installed as well.
+Due to some math actions you must have bc installed as well.

 Default: it will trigger WARNING if the expiry is more than 10 days but less than 30 days away.
 If the expiry date is less than 10 days away it will trigger a CRITICAL.
 You can configure your own thresholds (see below).